julienlargetpiet/flask_blog/README.md

 ## About moderation csv

-If you already have a csv full of banned usernames, comment filters or ip blacklist, you can import them with the following commands:
+If you already have a csv full of comment filters or ip blacklist, you can import them with the following commands:

 `scp csv_files.csv username@ip_of_server:path_to_flask_app/.`